elfry2/dekita/README.md

 # todo
 A to-do list app written in Laravel 10, which I use as a template for my other Laravel projects.
-Work in progress.

 ![A screenshot of task list](https://github.com/elfry2/todo/assets/47256917/70cd096f-8fb5-4332-9ea1-06e05d52d6c8 "A screenshot of task list")